 Greenville Classic GLBT Film Night

-Since October 2011, UUCG has been hosting a monthly Classic GLBT Film Night starting at 7pm on the third Friday of each month.
+Since October 2011, UUCG has been hosting a monthly Classic GLBT Film Night starting at 7pm usually on the second Saturday of each month.
 We try to vary the theme from month to month

 to explore various genres (comedy, drama, documentary, short films) and feature various segments of the community (gay, lesbian, bisexual, transgender, youth, ethnic minorities, etc.).